chungnho/love-at-first-byte/recipes/baking/bread/sourdough_focaccia.md

 ## Instructions

-1. Mix - should form a cohesive mass that is still a bbit wet and chunky (30 min)
+1. Mix - should form a cohesive mass that is still a bit wet and chunky (30 min)
    1. Add starter, flour, salt, water (minus 50 g) to bowl
    2. Mix by hand or mixer until smooth and elastic (~5min)
    3. Slowly add remaining 50 g of water - omit remaining water if the dough starts to fall apart (and becomes soupy)